V01dDweller/dotfiles/README.md

 My Dotfile collection
 =====================
 This is a small collection of the dotfiles I've accumulated over the years.
-The priotiy is integration between Git, Bash, Vim and Tmux, then dress them up a little with Powerline fonts.
+The priority is integration between Git, Bash, Vim and Tmux, then dress them up a little with Powerline fonts.
 I use them in a few environments from RHEL/CentOS, Cygwin, WSL/Debian/Ubuntu and MacOS.

 Primary Apps
 ------------
-Dotfiles for the apps below are installed (and backuped up) by the install scripts.
+Dotfiles for the apps below are installed (and backed up) by the install scripts.

 * vim